-Being a Computer Science student is an academic pursuit that pays off, but is far from being free of challenges.
-This particular study field is often broadly regarded as one of the more difficult choices in any situation, and studying online brings a unique set of challenges.
+Being an online computer science student is an academic pursuit that pays off but is far from being free of challenges.
+This particular study field is often broadly regarded as one of the more difficult choices in any situation and studying online brings a unique set of challenges.
 Students considering one of these types of degrees would do well to understand the unique challenges.

 Unique Challenges of Studying Online

 Pursuing a degree online is a step that many busy professionals will take to enjoy a chance at a better career.
 Computer science is one program that people often take online for greater convenience.
 However, one of the costs of convenience is having to have excellent time management skills, which is something difficult for many students to achieve.
 The average student should plan on spending three to six hours a week per class on reading and assignments.
 When a student also has a job, finding a balance is sometimes tricky.

 According to U.S. News & World Report, there are jobs related to computer science in every vital industry in the United States today.
 However, for students to have the best chances of success, they must have excellent computer skills or have a willingness to learn additional technical skills.

 These types of programs customarily provide intern and externships that give students the chance to gain valuable hands-on experience.
 However, these types of positions are not ones that students should take for granted.
 A student taking one of these programs should expect to devote as least as much time to these opportunities as they might to a part-time job.
 Being able to graduate from the program depends partially on mastering the position taking as part of the hands-on experience.

 Some of the courses involved with one of these degree programs are very complex.
 Topics that the classes might address include artificial intelligence, database design, and programming.
 All of these subjects are essential parts of computer science majors, but often seem intimidating for students.
 Being able to master the material is crucial for success.